ginnox1/iCADdocs_online/DataProcessing/DataProcessing.md

     AutoCAD** menu.
 This will bring the input dialog.

 2. Specify the data source in the first row.
 Click on the *Link to object…* cell to pick an AutoCAD object hosting the data to be plotted.
 Shift click on *Link to Object…* cell to type **cb** or **clipboard** and use the data on windows clipboard.

+    :bulb:**Note:** For cliboard source, make sure the source data is prepared in an Excel workbook, and the first row contains acceptable data header strings.

 3. Specify which data columns are to be plotted on the abscisa and ordinate axis, and select the plot type.